Elvric/ClassNotes/Fall2018/ECSE429.md

 - Properties are limited to correctness (no performance)
 - False alarm/ missed errors
 - may be time consuming to run or non-terminating.

+---
+# 03/10/2018
+# White box testing
+Focus on systems internal logic, does not look at the specifications just focus on the code.

+Advantage is that we check the source code itself but not very affective in detecting missing functions.

+## Control flow analysis
+Directed graph where nodes are block of sequential statments and edges are transfers of control.
+Edges may also be labaled with predicate representing  the condition of control transfer.
+It is not required to show intermediate statments

+Basically it is the graph seen in comp 303 where we branch out on if statments.

+Nodes that correspond to a branching should not contain any assignments or operations.

+### Coverage criteria
+Node coverage: cover every node in the test.
+Our goal is to minimize the number of test cases that provide a given coverage.
+Here our goal is to execute all nodes we do not care about going through every path.

+### Branch or edge coverage
+Achieve a 100% if we have tranversed each edge of the control graph at least once.
+Note that if you cover all branches then you covered all the nodes.

+### Condition coverage
+Each condition constituent need to be evaluate to true and false at least once.
+This does not garenty 100% branch coverage.

+### Condition/Decision coverage
+Combine branch and condition coverage.

+### Multiple condition coverage
+Investigates all combination of condition substituent in decisions.

+### Condition/decision coverage
+Each condition must be true at least one and false at least once.
+There exists a pair of test cases where only one condition changes and the outcome changes too. require n+1 test cases.

+### Path coverage
+Have a test case for each possible path in the program.
+But some path may be infinit or infeasible.

+## Loop coverage
+Test zero times, 1 time and 2 times or more.
+minimum-1, minimum, minimum+1,typical,maximum-1,maximum,maximum+1

+### Nested loops